Ph.D. in physics, Fordham University, New York City

 As an educator, I've developed and taught physics, mathematics, philosophy, critical thinking, and interdisciplinary courses at all levels.
 I've served on numerous academic faculties: Golden Gate University, San Francisco; Emmanuel College, Boston; St. John's College, Boston; Dominican University, San Rafael, California; and John F. Kennedy University, Orinda, California.

-I've developed and taught writing classes and workshops at community colleges and through various writers' organizations, including Emeritus College (Diablo Valley College), California Writers Club, and Mystery Writers of America.
+I've developed and taught writing classes and workshops at community colleges and through various writers' organizations, including Emeritus College (Diablo Valley College), California Writers Club, and Sisters in Crime.